SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   Write an enumeration ``SimpleEnumeration`` which also conforms to this protocol.
+   Write an enumeration that conforms to this protocol.

-Notice the use of ``mutating`` in the declaration of ``SimpleStruct`` to mark a struct method that modifies the struct.
+Notice the use of ``mutating`` in the declaration of ``SimpleStruct`` to mark a struct method that modifies the structure.
 It is not needed in the declaration of ``SimpleClass`` because any method on a class can modify the class.
-The protocol declaration includes it so that both structs and classes can adopt this protocol;
-if the protocol were intended to be adopted only by objects, you wouldn't need to write ``mutating`` in it.

 Use ``extension`` to add functionality to an existing type, such as new methods and computed properties.